jtv/libpqxx/README.md

 could be crucial in fixing them.

-The "Unix-like" section applies to systems that look like Unix: GNU/Linux, Apple OSX and the BSD family, AIX, HP-UX, Irix, Solaris, etc.  Microsoft Windows with a Unix-like environment such as Cygwin or MinGW installed should also work in the same way.
+The "Unix-like" section applies to systems that look like Unix: GNU/Linux, Apple macOS and the BSD family, AIX, HP-UX, Irix, Solaris, etc.  Even on Microsoft Windows, a Unix-like environment such as Cygwin or MinGW installed should work.

 There is a separate section below for a Visual C++ build on Windows.
 It takes a bit of work, and if the CMake build works well, we may drop support for the Windows/Visual C++ build later.

+For any Windows builds though, also see win32/INSTALL.txt.

 ### Using CMake